-When you start out on a new blog you will quickly learn the importance of getting links.
+When you start out on a new blog you will quickly learn the importance of getting backlinks to your blog.
 They offer one of the best methods of improving your SEO so that your blog starts to rank more highly on search engines.

 Yet, did you know that not all links are equal?
 Understanding the difference between Nofollow and Dofollow links is crucial to your success.
 So, what are they and how can you make the most of them?